lunar-natalie/lsi/README.md

   configuration will be added.
 Modules are configured to use architecture-specific objects with `arch/<arch>/<module>/build.mk`.
-* Headers accessible by all modules are located in `include` and will be copied to the sysroot in the build process.
+* Headers accessible by all modules are located in `include` and will be copied to the system root in the build process.
-    * Architecture-specific headers are located in `arch/<arch>/include`; only headers specific to the configured target architecture will be accessible from modules and copied to the sysroot.
+    * Architecture-specific headers are located in `arch/<arch>/include`; only headers specific to the configured target architecture will be accessible from modules and copied to the system root.
 * `image` contains files for the creation of the bootable disk image.

 ## Coding style